smaranjitghose/awesome-portfolio-websites/README.md

 Here is the answer: An awesome personal website of yours that serves a portfolio of your work!
 <p align="center"><img src="https://media.giphy.com/media/9JrkkDoJuU0FbdbUZU/giphy.gif" width = 40%></p>

 If you do not have a platform that shows your entire work then you might not be doing justice in potraying your hard work or dope skills.
 But you must be wondering that making a portfolio website might take time, require some web development knowledge and still you might get something really cool.
 <p align="center"><img src="https://media.giphy.com/media/521JLj0YGzz6AEWsZ5/giphy.gif" width = 40%></p>

 Well!
 Take a chill pill.
 Don't be intimidated by those thoughts. __Awesome Portfolio Wesbite__ is here for the rescue!
 <p align="center"><img src="https://media.giphy.com/media/T08JhumnpKAI8/giphy.gif" width = 40%></p>

-This is an open source project aimed at providing a free, full fledged template that anyone can use as a template to build and put out their website within an hour!.
-We take special care of the UI, SEO and all the cool stuff.
-This is possible to the hard work of our contributors and project maintainers.
-You just focus on putting your important info and expanding your digital presence!

 ## A sneek peek into what we have here🙈 :